Ross Barnett

-Ross Robert Barnett (January 22, 1898 – November 6, 1987) was the Governor of Mississippi from 1960 to 1964.
+Ross Robert Barnett (January 22, 1898 – November 6, 1987) was an American politician and segregationist who served as the 53rd governor of Mississippi from 1960 to 1964.
 He was a Southern Democrat who supported racial segregation.

 Early life

 Background and learning

 Born in Standing Pine in Leake County, Mississippi, Barnett was the youngest of ten children of John William Barnett, a Confederate veteran, and the former Virginia Ann Chadwick.

 He served in the United States Army during World War I, then worked in jobs while earning an undergraduate degree from Mississippi College in Clinton in 1922.
-Four years later, he followed that with an LL.B. from the University of Mississippi (Ole Miss) at Oxford, where he gave courses to freshmen.
+Four years later, he followed that with an LL.B. from the University of Mississippi (commonly known as "Ole Miss") at Oxford, where he gave courses to freshmen.

 In order to save money, he worked as schoolhouse janitor, barber, brass band organizer, and door-to-door salesman for WearEver aluminum products.